decltypeme/tamarisk/README.md

 sudo make clean
 ```
 ### tamarisk-dfs
 A module to list all tasks in a DFS manner.
-To use the module, you can either run the **tester.sh$$ or run this code when in tamarisk-dfs.
+To use the module, you can either run the **tester.sh** or run this code when in tamarisk-dfs.
 Please run these commands with administrator privileges.
 ```
 make clean
 make all